Legal cases with fixed pricing, standardized processes, and firm timelines

 For knowing the rights of a divorced wife, specifically suitable for your situation and case, you can always consult a divorce lawyer.

-The amount to how much maintenance to wife in India is not fixed and differs with each case.
-The amount is decided by the court, keeping in consideration all the relevant factors like husband’s earnings and property, expenses, dependents’ needs, liabilities, wife’s earning and property ownership, and conduct of both the parties.
+The amount of maintenance that a woman receives according to Indian law is not fixed and differs with each case.
+The amount is decided by the court, keeping in consideration all the relevant factors like the husband’s earnings, property, expenses, dependents’ needs, liabilities, wife’s earning & property ownership, and conduct of both parties.
 There is no specific formula or method of calculating the maintenance amount.

 Further Read: How to file for mutual & contested divorce online

-Maintenance rights of a divorced woman cease when she get re-married or romantically involved with someone else.
+Maintenance rights of a divorced woman cease when she remarries or is romantically involved with someone else.
 The husband can raise the matter before the court to modify or rescind the order of maintenance.

-When a wife has a job and earns enough for maintaining a standard life, no earning wife is entitled to maintenance.
+When the wife has a job and earns enough for maintaining a standard life, she is not entitled to divorce maintenance.
 The definition of standard life differs from place to place and from situation to situation.
-Thus the salary of the wife also affects the right to maintenance in a Divorce.

 In case of non-payment of maintenance money without any sufficient cause, the wife can approach the court and file a criminal case against him.
 The court can secure the award by putting a charge on his property.